silentboy3dx/Keymaster/README.md

 ## Install the plugin

 First of all, make sure you have closed the Stream deck application.
-To install the plugin copy and paste the ***io.silentboy.keymaster.S.sdPlugin*** directory into the following folder:
+To install the plugin copy and paste the ***io.silentboy.keymaster.Actions.S.sdPlugin*** directory into the following folder:

 ```
 %appdata%\Elgato\StreamDeck\Plugins\